Cheapest States for General Contractor License in 2026

 Cost Tiers by State

-The following table categorizes states into cost tiers based on the general patterns observed in the construction training and licensing fees.
+The following table categorizes states into cost tiers based on general patterns observed in the construction training industry:

 | Tier | Estimated Range | States |